-Services may be terminated with written notice at least 7 calendar days in advance.
-Because fees are paid in arrears, no rebate will be needed upon termination of the account.
-However, Client is obligated to pay for services rendered prior to termination.
+Clients may terminate services with at least 7 calendar days' written notice.
+Since fees are charged in arrears, no rebates are issued upon termination, though clients remain liable for services rendered prior to the termination date.

-Financial Planning Services Fees
+Hourly Financial Planning Services Fees